binitshah/ros2_documentation/source/Installation/Foxy/Windows-Install-Binary.rst

 Install Visual C++ Redistributables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Open a Command Prompt and type the following to install them via Chocolatey:
+Open a PowerShell terminal and type the following to install them via Chocolatey:

 .. code-block:: bash